lodenrogue/hith/README.md

 python hith.py script
 ```

-Any extra command-line arguments are passed through and available inside the script as `command-line-args` — a list whose first element is the script's own path, followed by whatever else you passed:
+Any extra command-line arguments are passed through and available
+inside the script as `command-line-args.
+A list whose first element is
+the script's own path, followed by whatever else you passed:

 ```bash
 python hith.py greet friend